Hey there, I’m Janeen!

 I felt helpless to change.
 I thought everything would get better when my husband got home.

 Don’t get me wrong, it was great to have my husband finally come home.

 But I had created behavior patterns of anger, anxiety, and bad habits that were still a part of me that weren’t going to, POOF! disappear.

 I started to realize I was the problem.
 And I knew if I didn’t get help, I would be miserable with myself and my relationships with the people I loved most.
 So I reached out for help – which was huge for me.

 The first question Samantha-the-Therapist asked me was, “What are you doing for yourself?”

-This is one of the reasons I believe in coaching so much:
+She’s one of the reasons I believe in coaching so much!

 - Coaches help us see our potential and believe in us when we can’t.

 - They help us work on our whole selves.